ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 ## Running this Code

-To run the code below, first install Ray with `pip install ray`.
+To run the complete application, first install Ray with `pip install ray`.
 Then you should be able to run the code below, which implements a sharded parameter server.

 ```python
 import numpy as np